How to Move Photos from iPhone to iCloud Storage

 Step 2: Now, click on Options placed next to the Photos.

-Step 3: Right there select the iCloud Photo Library, click Done, and then choose Apply.
+Step 3: Right there, select the iCloud Photo Library, click Done, and click Apply.

 Step 4: Afterwards, Go to This PC > iCloud Photos > Uploads from your Windows PC.